countingstarch/geometry/README.md

 ## Features to come (hopefully)
 * Calculate stuff with the object
-* WebGL canvas that shows what it looks like
+* Interactive WebGL canvas to preview
-* Javascript and cache not messing things up on soft-refresh :(
+* A decent interface
+* Themes?